looker/block-gcp-billing/README.md.md

 ## Getting Started

-Let's run through the steps in both the Google Cloud Platform, and in Looker, to setup the logging exports and the Looker block.
+Let's run through the steps in Google Cloud Platform to setup the logging exports and the Looker block.

 ### GCP Setup